 Successes in implementing the actions and services to achieve Goal #2: All students had sufficient access to instructional materials, school facilities are all in good repair, and staff were provided and participated in professional development opportunities.
-Based on an analysis for

-Year 1 outcomes, metrics (fully credentialed staff, implementation of state standards, 100% of staff attending professional development, and expansion of electives) for this goal were at 100% indicating that the actions are effective in producing intended outcomes.
-The Rosedale Union School District has adopted high quality curriculum and provides ongoing professional development for teachers to deliver excellent instruction, utilizing all available resources.
+Based on an analysis for Year 2 outcomes, metrics (fully credentialed staff, implementation of state standards, 100% of staff attending professional development, and the expansion of electives) for this goal were at 100% indidcating that the actions are effective in producing intended outcomes.
+The Rosedale Union School District has adopted high quality curriculum and provides ongoing professional development for teachers to deliver axcellent instruction, utilizing all available resources.
 Both certificated and classified staff receive professional development opportunities to enhance their skills and expertise.
-We utilize analysis of district curriculum/programs, staff input from LCAP surveys and site meetings, to determine professional development scheduling for the 22-23 school year.
-In addition to universal professional development which is provided to all staff, each month there are additional ongoing opportunities for staff who may choose to master additional pieces of the digital access, tools and resources at their disposal.
-Many certificated utilize these additional learning opportunities.
-All grade level teams engage in weekly planning and collaboration, to ensure instructional decisions are based on data and student demonstrated needs for upcoming lessons.
-The Maintenance, Operations and Transportation division, in conjunction with their site level custodial and grounds teams work diligently to ensure safe, clean and well maintained campuses for all students.
+We utilize analysis of district curriculum/programs, staff input from LCAP surveys and site meetings, along with student needs to determine the professional development scheduling for the 2023-2024 school year.
+In addition to universal professional development which in provided to all staff, staff are also offered individualized small group and/or individual support through our Curriculum Department and there are regularly scheduled, hosted opportunities for staff who may choose to master additional pieces of the digital access, tools and resources at their disposal.
+Many certificated staff utilize these additional learning opportunities.
+All grade level teams engage in weekly planning and collaboration, regular Acheivement Teams meetings and work to ensure instructional decisions are based on data and student demonstrated needs to inform instructional design for upcoming lessons.
+The Maintenance, Operations and Transportation deivision, in conjunction with their site level custodial and grounds teams work diligently to ensure safe, clean and well maintained campuses for all students.
 Site administrators engage in monthly site walks to determine status of all areas/systems on campuses, and all urgent maintenance needs are addressed immediately.